antimof/UxPlay/README.md

    the same terminal window in which uxplay was put into the background).
 To quit, use ```ctrl-C fg ctrl-C``` to terminate the image viewer, bring ``uxplay`` into the foreground, and terminate it too.

-**-reset n** sets a limit of n consecutive timeout failures of the client to respond to ntp requests from the server (these are sent every 3 seconds to check if the client is still present).
-After n failures, the client will be presumed to be offline, and the connection will be reset to allow a new connection.
-The default value of n is 5; the value n = 0 means "no limit" on timeouts.
+**-reset n** sets a limit of _n_ consecutive timeout failures of the client to respond to ntp requests from the server (these are sent every 3 seconds to check if the client is still present, and synchronize with it).
+After _n_ failures, the client will be presumed to be offline, and the connection will be reset to allow a new connection.
+The default value of _n_ is 5; the value _n_ = 0 means "no limit" on timeouts.

 **-nc** maintains previous UxPlay < 1.45 behavior that does **not close** the video window when the the client sends the "Stop Mirroring" signal. _This option is currently used by default in macOS,